 During surgery, tissues get cut and moved around.
-Scar tissue is the normal healing process.
+Scar tissue is part of the normal healing process.
 In certain parts of the body, this scar tissue can negatively impact range of motion and may also cause stiffness, pain, swelling and inflammation.
 Fortunately, you don't have to resign yourself to putting up with these issues.
 The Graston technique, an innovative scar tissue treatment, is among the most effective ways to address surgery scar tissue and problems that are associated with it.
 Safe, effective and non-invasive, it's a viable option for anyone who suffers from problems due to surgery scar tissue.

-Contact us at (212) 729-0856 to see how Graston Technique can help relieve your pain.
+Contact us at (914)421-1502 to see how Graston Technique can help relieve your pain.

 Graston Technique utilizes tools specifically designed for different regions of the body.
 First, the skin is lubricated with an emollient to allow sufficient friction between the skin and the steel instruments.
 Heat, electric muscle stimulation and ultrasound therapy may be used to relax the soft tissues prior to the Graston therapy.
 The doctor then uses a Graston instrument to "scan" or slide along a particular muscle area in search of fibrous or scarred tissue.
 Once an area of abnormal tissue and scar formation is located, the doctor uses the various instruments to apply deep tissue massage to break down the scar tissue.
 This procedure stimulates a local inflammatory response which initiates the healing process for soft tissue repair.
 The length of treatment depends on the density of the tissue and the tissue response.
 Patients typically undergo two treatments a week for four weeks.
-The doctor will prescribe specific movements and "exercises" during and after treatment to promote normal alignment and repair of the tissues being treated.
+The doctor will prescribe specific movements and exercises during and after treatment to promote normal alignment and repair of the tissues being treated.
 It is common to feel some minor discomfort during and after Graston Technique treatment.
 Bruising and skin discoloration is a normal response and is part of the healing process.

 Graston Technique is also used to accelerate muscle recovery following exercise and high intensity workouts.
 Muscle tissues undergo microscopic tears in response to high velocity and high intensity training.
 During the recovery period after a workout, the body builds new blood vessels to bring nutrients and eliminate waste products.
 Graston Technique facilitates the healing process by realigning torn tissue fibers and maximizing blood circulation for soft tissue repair.
 Faster muscle recovery allows for more frequent high intensity workouts and most importantly, preventing injury.

-Contact us at (212) 729-0856 to schedule a consultation for the Graston Technique.
+Contact us at (914) 421-1502 to schedule a consultation for the Graston Technique.